 What workers can do is get a small group of co-workers together to discuss options and consider making a direct demand, either verbally or with a petition, for immediate changes to the work process or for better protective equipment.
-One strategy that’s been used for heat stress is to bring small thermometers into work to stimulate discussion with coworkers that something can be done, like directly demanding rest breaks.
+Workers can bring small thermometers into work to stimulate discussion among co-workers to demonstrate that something can be done to address heat stress, like directly demanding rest breaks.

 Sometimes when OSHA does have a regulation that applies, such as protection from toxic cleaning chemicals in food processing, it is useful to use those regulations directly to insist on changes.
 This can prove more effective than relying on an outside inspector who may not understand the details, especially if the exposures happen late at night when the inspector is unlikely to be present.

 Even well-meaning OSHA inspectors can miss a problem — you, the workers, know the workplace better than anyone else — and without a very detailed complaint, they may not find a violation, especially if it’s an occasional problem or the company has turned off or hidden an offending machine.

 There are many allies who can help with the legal and technical details, if for example you have trouble understanding the safety data sheets for the chemicals you use.
 EWOC can put you in touch with Council for Occupational Safety and Health (COSH) groups or local public health schools with helpful factsheets, and it’s okay to just call OSHA for information on your issue.

 Workers’ compensation is a totally different animal to assist workers who have already been hurt at work.
 It’s supposed to be a fault-free system for medical care and lost wages, but its benefits may differ from state to state.
 In general, you have the right to choose your own medical care provider, but detailed help can be found from an EWOC organizer or a local workers’ center.